 Students from the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of Siletz Indians and others participate.
 The visits are two days with an overnight stay in the dorms or nearby hotel.

 The tours typically include a core set of stops around campus and a STEM activity.
-The last visit included a tour of the athletic facilities by Carlos Garcia ’08, a walking tour of campus led by me, and a lab tour, usually the Sinnhuber Aquatic Research Lab, led by Robert Tanguay.
+The last visit included a tour of the athletic facilities by Carlos Garcia ’08, a walking tour of campus led by me, and a lab tour, usually the Sinnhuber Aquatic Research Lab, led by Robyn Tanguay.

 We host a Native American student panel over pizza, where we introduce ourselves and share our stories of how we got to where we are today.
 The Office of Admissions and Ecampus also give presentations.